Matrescence – The transition from woman to mother

 So what is Matrescence exactly?

-Matrescence encompasses the physical changes that occur during pregnancy, childbirth, and postpartum recovery.
-As women, our bodies undergo incredible transformations to support and nurture a growing life, from hormonal fluctuations to weight gain and physical discomfort.
-This transformation is often overlooked and misunderstood by society.
 The experience of giving birth can be intense and overwhelming, both physically and emotionally.
-We are often to given enough time to really process what we went through because we now have a little human in our arms, and as wonderful as that is (obviously) what we just went thought deserves time and space.
-Recovery postpartum can be challenging, as new mothers, we have to navigate sleep deprivation, healing from childbirth, and adjusting to the demands of caring for a newborn.
+We often don't have enough time to truly process what we went through because we now have a little human in our arms, and as wonderful as that is (obviously) what we just went thought deserves time and space.
+Postpartum recovery can be challenging, as new mothers, we have to navigate sleep deprivation, healing from childbirth, and adjusting to the demands of caring for a newborn.
 It is a lot!

 As new mothers, we may experience feelings of guilt, doubt, or anxiety as we navigate the demands of caring for a newborn, managing household responsibilities, and maintaining relationships with partners, family, and friends.
 Socially, matrescence can bring about changes in relationships and identity.
 Becoming a mother often means shifting priorities, reevaluating friendships, and adjusting to new roles within the family dynamic.
 This was huge for me, and I really did feel such a loss over my identify; both professionally and personally.
 The expectations and pressures placed on mothers by society can be immense, leading to feelings of inadequacy or isolation.
-Finding a support network of other mothers, friends, and family members can be crucial in navigating the challenges of matrescence (and this is where a Post Partum Doula can really help!)
+Finding a support network of other mothers, friends, and family members can be crucial in navigating the challenges of matrescence (and this is where a Postpartum Doula can really help!)

 Psychologically, matrescence involves a process of identity transformation.
 Our sense of self shifts as we take on the role of mother, incorporating this new identity into our existing sense of self.
 The emotional labor of motherhood, the juggling of multiple responsibilities, and the pressures of societal expectations can take a toll on a woman’s mental health – it sure did for me!
 It is important for new mothers to prioritise self-care, seek help when needed, and practice self-compassion during this transformative time.
-This can be easier said than done, as my own experience shows, but again this is why having a postpartum doula in your corner, or planning for your postpartum can make a huge difference.
+This can be easier said than done, as my own experience shows, but again this is why having a postpartum doula in your corner, or planning for your postpartum can make a huge difference - SHOUT OUT to Postpartum Planning but more about this later, let me just say that when we get married, we plan, why wouldn't we do this when we are bringing a baby into the world?! - Anyway, moving on...

-Resource | I have linked a TED Talk by Alexandra Sacks discussing ‘A new way to think about the transition into Motherhood’.Alexandra Sacks also wrote a wonderful article – ‘The Birth of a Mother’, published in the New York Times about the transition into Motherhood, I’ve also linked this below.
+Alexandra Sacks also wrote a wonderful article – ‘The Birth of a Mother’, published in the New York Times about the transition into Motherhood, I’ve also linked this below.

 In Conclusion

-Matrescence is a profound and life-changing journey that all mothers go through.
-It is a process that involves physical, emotional, social, and psychological changes as women transition into the role of motherhood.
-It’s monumental, intense and all consuming, also it’s inevitable – and yet more often than not, this huge transition isn’t given the time, space and care it deserves.
-The medical term ‘matrescence’ isn’t widely known, and the understanding of the transition a blur.
-Whilst we are going through this incredible transformation, we can also experience huge loss.
-I myself experienced deep loss during my own matrescence journey (something I will write about in a separate journal post because I believe grief in motherhood needs it’s own space).
+Matrescence isn’t widely known, and the understanding of the transition is a blur.
+Whilst we are going through this incredible transformation, we can also experience loss.
+I myself experienced deep loss during my own matrescence journey (something I will write about in a separate journal post because I believe grief in motherhood deserves its own space).

 Matrescence Resource